-1) tell me what Pili is and how you create it?
+What is Pili and how did you create it?

 At PILI we use microorganisms to fabricate colourful dyes at the most environmentally friendly labs ever.
 We literally biosynthesize dyes from sugar using fermentation processes without any nasty solvents or the need to heat at high temperatures.
 Once biosynthesized the pigments are filtered out leaving the microorganisms for further uses.
 We finally purify them so that they can be used in a wide range of industrial applications, especially in the textile industry, currently the second most polluting industry in the world!

-3) what other projects in sustainable textiles and fashion space that you are excited about?
+Other projects in sustainable textile/fashion space that you are excited about?

 So many projects are changing the game in sustainable fashion nowadays!